MicrosoftDocs/Hololens/hololens/hololens1-hardware.md

 The HoloLens box contains the following items:

 - **Nose pads**.
 Select a nose pad that fits the shape of your nose and accommodates your eyewear.
 - **Overhead strap**.
 When you're wearing the HoloLens while you move around, use the overhead strap to help keep the device in place.
-Additionally, if you're wearing the HoloLens for extended periods, using the overhead strap may make the device more comfortable to wear.
+Additionally, if you're wearing the HoloLens for extended periods, using the overhead strap makes the device more comfortable to wear.
 - **Micro USB cable**.
 Use the micro-USB cable to connect your HoloLens to the power supply for charging, or use it to connect your HoloLens to your computer.
 - **Power supply**.
 Plugs into a power outlet.
 - **Microfiber cloth**.
 Use the cloth to clean your HoloLens visor.